RobMeades/FerretCam/README.md

 Description=FerretCam checker

 [Timer]
-# Run soon after boot and then every 3 minutes
+# Run soon after boot and then every 10 seconds in the hope of catching any outage
-OnBootSec=1min
-OnUnitActiveSec=3min
+OnBootSec=10
+OnUnitActiveSec=10
+AccuracySec=1
 # This is required to make the OnUnitActiveSec directive work reliably
 Requires=ferretcamchecker.service